-Finally, we have applied our novel framework to two empirical multilayer systems, namely the public transportation of London and the social network of Noordin terrorists.
+Finally, we have applied our framework to two empirical multilayer systems, namely, the public transportation of London and the social network of Noordin terrorists.
 The diffusion geometry corresponding to different random walk dynamics are not necessarily distinct, and we have developed a quantitative method to assess the correlation between the underlying multilayer diffusion manifolds.
 In the case of the transportation system, we find that the MERW, which in the synthetic networks was able to separate the layers, highlights two groups of near nodes, that are not captured by other dynamics.
-This may suggest that (i) the structure of this system, at different scales, has features that are characteristic of different models (e.g., heterogeneity and communities); (ii) different dynamics induce different manifolds and consequently, the analysis of networked systems embedded into space cannot exclude the analysis of the dynamics itself.
+This may suggest that (1) the structure of this system, at different scales, has features that are characteristic of different models (e.g., heterogeneity and communities) and (2) different dynamics induce different manifolds and consequently, the analysis of networked systems embedded into space cannot exclude the analysis of the dynamics itself.
 Conversely, in the case of the social system, we find that the metrics have generally higher correlations, so that their latent diffusion spaces may be likewise similar.
-The hierarchical structure unveiled by the supra-distance matrices seems to suggest a cross-layer core-periphery functional organization.
+The hierarchical structure unveiled by the supradistance matrices seems to suggest a cross-layer core-periphery functional organization.

 In this work we extended the mathematical framework for diffusion distances, introduced in [13], to different random walk dynamics and different interconnected layers.
-We highlighted some interesting results in the sense of functional meso-scale structures.
+We highlighted some interesting results in the sense of functional mesoscale structures.
 Nonetheless, the thorough analysis of functional multilayer communities is beyond the scope of this work and left for future work.
-Our work provides a novel tool for the analysis of multilayer systems from a network geometry perspective [10].
-Since the latent diffusion geometry is induced by network-driven processes, our framework provides also a complementary view to structural analysis, such as the one provided by hyperbolic network geometry [5, 61, 62], recently used to analyze multilayer networks [63], and higher-order analysis [64].
+Our work provides a tool for the analysis of multilayer systems from a network geometry